common-voice/common-voice/CONTRIBUTING.md

 #### Local Development

-First fork and then clone the repository into your computer.

 If you haven't already, install the latest version of [NodeJS and npm](https://nodejs.org/en/download) and [yarn](https://yarnpkg.com)

+Then, [fork](https://help.github.com/articles/fork-a-repo/) and [clone](https://help.github.com/articles/cloning-a-repository/) the repository onto your computer.

-In the project directory, enter the following commands:
+Then `cd` into the project directory and enter the following commands:
 ```
 yarn
 yarn start